-The multi-function oven has two controls: a function selector and a temperature setting knob (Fig. 2.11).
+The multifunction oven has two controls: a function selector and a temperature setting knob (Fig. 2.12).

-Turn the function selector control to a cooking function.
-Fig. 2.12 shows the control set for convectional oven cooking.

-Turn the oven temperature knob to the temperature required (Fig. 2.13).
+Turn the function selector control to a cooking function (Fig. 2.13).
+Turn the oven temperature knob to the temperature required (Fig. 2.14).

-The oven indicator light will glow until the oven has reached the temperature selected (Fig. 2.14).
-It will then cycle on and off during cooking as the oven maintains the selected temperature.
+The oven heating light will glow until the oven has reached the temperature you selected (Fig. 2.15).
+It will then cycle on and off during cooking.